Scoring Your Credit

 Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
 The content of your wallet begins the home buying process.
-Without a reasonable credit score, entering into a loan for a house is harder and, you could end up renting for another couple of years in Fort Worth, Texas until your FICO score is acceptable.
+To become a homeowner, considering your credit score is a must along with the type of lender for which you'll qualify in Fort Worth.

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people traditionally have a score of 600, but scores range from 300 to 850.
-With the change in the economy, however, some people have seen their score lowered after underemployment, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the factors in deciding your FICO score include:
+A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+Since we've experienced an economic downturn, however, some borrowers have seen their score lowered as a result of underemployment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in calculating your FICO score include:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

-In reviewing your credit history, you'll find that you actually have three reports.
+When you pull your credit report, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+You have a credit score with all three of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you'd be solely because of your credit history.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders a view of what type of borrower you'd be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double the amount of someone with a near perfect credit score.
+If your score is lower, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone having a stronger credit score.

-We're used to working with all tiers of credit history.
+Getting your credit in order is the best way to ease into owning a home.
 Call us at (682) 667-5556 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
-Improving your FICO score takes time.
-It can be hard to make a significant stride change in your FICO score with small changes, but your score can improve in a few years by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

-- Correct your credit report.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, write to the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have all of your debt transferred to one card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt sitting on one card.

-- Retail cards and service station cards.
-For those who have non-existent credit or less-than-stellar credit, store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
-You must always avoid carrying a large balance for more than a couple of months because these types of cards normally have a steeper interest rate.
+- Chain store cards and service station cards.
+For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to repair credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always avoid maintaining a high balance for too long because these types of cards traditionally have a larger interest rate.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of DFW Skyline Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of DFW Skyline Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.